 - “Gender Identity Core Competencies” by The Rainbow Center

-- “Intersectionality in Healthcare” by Melissa Sameh, MPH
+- “Intersectionality in Healthcare” by Meli Sameh, MPH

 A panel of Puget Sound educators, administrators, and students will discuss the experiences of transgender and gender non-conforming students (in K-12 and beyond), what policies and curricula are being implemented to improved those experiences, which of those policies are the most effective, and handling controversy and the communities around our campuses.